arcadianlyric/PhasedVariants_AgenticCurator/README.md

 ### Discussion and Ongoing Work

 **Current limitations:**
-- Variant curation (`_variant_curator_agent`) is a placeholder; full ClinVar integration is in progress to achieve variant → disease/phenotype curation.
+- Citation resolvability in the v2/v3 curator output is 0.000 (Step 4) — the
+  generator emits `[PubMed: Author et al.]` markers with no PMID, so hallucination rate is currently unmeasurable rather than known-good or known-bad.
+This is the single highest-priority fix; every downstream citation metric is blocked on it.
+- Tier classification (Definitive/Strong/.../Refuted) is a weak target for direct LLM judgement — see Step 5 — and the curator's v2/v3 output still asks for it directly rather than routing through the deterministic scorer.
+- The evidence-extraction pipeline (`evidence_extraction.py`) is validated on one synthetic fixture end-to-end; it has not yet been scored against the field-level `clingen_evidence.py` gold at scale, and cross-publication proband de-duplication has not been run across a real multi-paper gene.
+- Full-text retrieval covers only ~20% of ClinGen-scored publications automatically; the `--pdf` path removes this ceiling for a curator with journal access but has not been tested against a real paywalled paper.
 - Regulatory element analysis (promoters, enhancers) is not yet implemented.
-- The harness evaluator's PubMed active verification is limited to 8 claims per sprint to respect NCBI rate limits; deeper coverage requires a paid API tier.
 - GeneCards scraping may break with website changes; a direct API integration would be more robust.

 **Planned improvements:**
-1. Full ClinVar-based variant curation with structured evidence levels (pathogenic/likely pathogenic/VUS).
+1. Make citations resolvable (require `[PMID: nnnnnnnn]`, thread PMIDs through RAG chunking) and re-run `citation_audit.py` for a real rate.
+2. Score `evidence_extraction.py` against `clingen_evidence.py` gold at the field
+   level (proband count, scored-publication recall, variant type) with error attribution, rather than at the tier level.
+3. Run cross-publication proband de-duplication end to end on a real multi-paper gene and compare the resulting proband count to ClinGen's.
-2. Regulatory element annotation (promoter, enhancer, UTR variants).
+4. Regulatory element annotation (promoter, enhancer, UTR variants).
-3. Systematic harness evaluation: run v2 vs. v3 on a gold-standard gene panel and measure hallucination rate and citation accuracy.
-4. Harness resume: load `harness_state.json` to skip completed sprints on re-run.
+5. Harness resume: load `harness_state.json` to skip completed sprints on re-run.
-5. Batch processing for large gene panels (100+ genes) with parallel sprint execution.
+6. Batch processing for large gene panels (100+ genes) with parallel sprint execution.

+**Done, previously listed here as planned:** systematic v2/v3/agentic-revision evaluation with concordance and hallucination measurement (Step 5) — the honest result was that direct tier classification is the wrong target, not that the curator scored well on it.

 ---